KDE UserBase

 Skrooge

-Skrooge is a personal finances manager for KDE4, aiming at being simple and intuitive.
-It allows you to keep track of your expenses and incomes, categorize them, and build reports of them.
+Skrooge allows you to keep track of your expenses and incomes, categorize them, and build reports of them.

 [edit] Overview

-[edit] What a strange name !
+What a strange name!

-Yes, it is ;-) It has been inspired by Dicken's A Christmas Carol tale, where an grumpy old man, named Ebenezer Scrooge, turns good after receiving the visit of three ghosts on Christmas night.
+Yes, it is It has been inspired by Dickens' A Christmas Carol tale, where an grumpy old man, named Ebenezer Scrooge, turns good after receiving the visit of three ghosts on Christmas night.

 Some people may also see the reference to Walt Disney's famous character, Scrooge Mc Duck, which was also inspired by the aforementioned book.

-[edit] What can I do with skrooge ?
+What can I do with Skrooge?

 • Keep track of your incomes and expenses